zemian/zemian.github.io/src/blog/2021/04-17_trust-ssl-cert-on-macos.md

 - ssl-certificate
 ---

+Sometimes we use a [self-sign certificate]({% link_to '/blog/2021/how-to-create-self-signed-ssl-certificate-for-apache' %}) on web server for development.
+On most of the OS and browser, it will prompt and alert you that you are at risk to accept this certificate because it does not have known `CA` authority signed.
+And that's okay since you often use this for testing anyway, so you would normally just "Accept" the risk and "Proceed" anyway.
+The browser will let you continue as normal.

-Sometimes we use a self-sign certificate on web server for development.
-If you are using a MacOS system, you would need the following to get pass the Trust certificate.
+However if you are using a MacOS system, it will not let you proceed!
+You would need the following to get pass the Trust certificate in order to proceed.

 1. Visit the site and the click the URL icon to show the Certificate.